strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 <img src="attachments/RUNAR.PNG" alt="register an account" width="300" />

-Go to the command and control and click "Select Category" then click "Run Tests"
+Go to the command and control and click "(1)Select Category" then click "(2)Run Tests"

 <img src="attachments/C2ALL.PNG" alt="register an account" width="300" />